This sample shows the type of structured handoff your team can create from real shift notes.

 FAQ

-A shift handoff copilot for manufacturing teams.
-You paste raw shift notes and get a structured handoff — summary, incident list, unresolved tracker, action checklist — in under 3 minutes.
+Shift Handoff AI is an AI shift handoff tool for manufacturing teams.
+The product is designed to turn raw shift notes into a structured handoff — summary, incident list, unresolved tracker, and action checklist — in under 3 minutes.
+This demo uses predefined sample notes to preview the output format.

-Manufacturing supervisors, shift leads, and plant operators at plants with multi-shift operations.
-One person uses it.
+It is built for manufacturing supervisors, shift leads, plant operators, and plant managers at multi-shift operations.
+One person creates the handoff.
 Everyone on the next shift reads the output.

-Four outputs: end-of-shift handoff summary, priority incident list ranked by severity, unresolved item tracker with owners and deadlines, next-shift action checklist with priority markers.
+The product output is designed to include an end-of-shift handoff summary, priority incident list ranked by severity, unresolved item tracker with owners and deadlines, and a next-shift action checklist with priority markers.
+The demo shows this structure with sample data.

 What does it cost?